 N Female to RP SMA

-Characteristics and Specifications
+Characteristics and Specifications of the N-Type Connector

 The N connector is a medium-sized, threaded radio frequency connector that is designed to conduct microwave frequencies.
 N connectors are used to connect antennas, coaxial cable, and other radio frequency equipment.
 It is also known as the N-type connector or Navy connector and is thought to be named after its designer, Paul Neill of Bell Labs, NY.
 Neill, an American electrical engineer, who designed the connector in the 1940s.
 It was a novel type of radio frequency connector as is was capable of handling microwave frequencies while being weatherproof and durable.
 The original design has, over time, been refined with precision improvements to enhance its performance with the multi-gigahertz frequencies in contemporary use.